Wondering how to travel on a budget? Here are 50 budget travel tips to help you explore the world for less.

 But when you travel on a budget, experiences are more valuable than material things.

 In many countries, bargaining is an accepted part of the tourist scene.

 Most vendors charge a “tourist price” for their goods, and sometimes it’s worth just paying it.
 Chances are, they need the money more than you do.
-And it’s honorable to give back to the community you’re visiting.
+And it’s honorable to give back to the local economy and community you’re visiting.